On this page

 Student childcare grant

 Colleges and universities may provide a childcare grant to cover your childcare costs.
-If you qualify for a student childcare grant and are also in paid work, you can only claim the childcare element in WTC or UC for any remaining costs that you pay yourself.
+If you qualify for a student childcare grant and are also in paid work, you can only claim the childcare element in UC for any remaining costs that you pay yourself.

 Free pre-school early education and childcare places